bellaz89/HDLtoIMG/README.md

 ## Examples

-Let's say we have the following component declaration
+Let's say we have the following component declaration in VHDL:

 ```vhdl
 entity ExampleComp is